KentoNishi/runestone-submission-downloader/README.md

 # Runestone Submission Downloader

 Download all Runestone student submissions at once as a zip!
+Made for Mr. Mark Kwong at Lynbrook (@psmaker).

 ![./demo.gif](./demo.gif)